Serving Florida Dog Bite Victims

 Although the law says you are entitled to compensation after a dog bite, it is up to you to pursue your claim.
 Insurance companies, and even many landlords and dog owners, are often reluctant to admit fault and to agree to pay out compensation.
 Even when an insurer doesn’t deny claims, many of which are legitimate, there is also extensive pressure on victims to settle claims for less than the claim is worth.
 You cannot take a chance on trying to get an insurer to fairly compensate you for a dog bite, especially when you have sustained serious injuries that necessitate costly plastic surgery or other expensive treatment.

 You deserve to be paid for damages, and you need a lawyer who can help.
 Steinger, Greene & Feiner is here for you.
 Our attorneys have represented more than 32,000 injured victims and, since 1997, we have helped many dog bite victims get their losses covered.
 We have the knowledge to help and the compassion to care enough about your case to treat it with the deserved importance.
 We also aim to give you peace-of-mind by charging no fees for legal services unless we recover compensation for you.

-At Steinger, Iscoe & Greene, we are here to help you with every step of recovering monetary damages after a dog bite or animal attack.
+At Steinger, Greene & Feiner, we are here to help you with every step of recovering monetary damages after a dog bite or animal attack.
 Contact us at one of our offices in Miami, West Palm Beach, Fort Lauderdale, Port St. Lucie, Fort Myers, Orlando, Okeechobee today to arrange a free, no-obligation consultation.